Idaho Phase II

 Most Idaho Phase II permittees already maintain their authoritative spatial data in ArcGIS Online, ArcGIS Enterprise, or QGIS.
 NPDESTracker is built to live alongside that, not replace it.
 Sites, outfalls, BMPs, and incidents live on a map, color-coded by status, with the same coordinates your GIS team already maintains.

 Imports standard GIS file formats (GeoJSON, shapefile).
-Coordinates exportable for ArcGIS, QGIS, or DEQ submittals.
+CSV exports cover supported operational records, with broader spatial-format export support available during onboarding and support requests.
 The full interop story is on the GIS workspace page, and there is more on why most programs end up running both in the MS4 software vs ArcGIS post.

-NPDESTracker's data model is built around the six federal Minimum Control Measures, which is the same framework Idaho DEQ uses for the IPDES Phase II MS4 General Permit.
-The workflows for inspections, IDDE, BMP tracking, and annual reporting translate cleanly to Idaho programs.
+NPDESTracker gives municipal stormwater teams a connected workspace for inspections, sites, tasks, enforcement drafts, GIS context, and annual-report evidence.
+The data model is built around the six federal Minimum Control Measures — the same framework Idaho DEQ uses for the IPDES Phase II MS4 General Permit.

 06 · Pricing for Idaho cities